kbuzzard/xena/README.md

 # Xena

 Note: this is not a functioning Lean repository!
-This is simply a collection of files written by Kevin Buzzard and his students between 2017 and 2019 as we experimented with how to teach Lean parts of Imperial College's undergraduate mathematics degree.
+This is simply a collection of Lean 3 files written by Kevin Buzzard and his students between 2017 and 2019 as we experimented with how to teach Lean parts of Imperial College's undergraduate mathematics degree.
+Lean 3 is now deprecated and this repo is thus just a historical artefact now.

 # About